 In response to the collapse of the single European eel stock across Europe, the European Commission published Council Regulation No 1100/2007 introducing limits on eel fisheries.
-The Environment Agency has produced Eel Management Plans (EMPs), which will set out the necessary measures and timescales to achieve 40% escapement of silver eel.
+We have produced Eel Management Plans (EMPs) which set out the necessary measures and timescales to achieve 40% escapement of silver eel.
 Some of the measures needed includes: eel net limitations; close seasons; maximum size limits; regulation of eel traders; and traceability of imports and exports of eels.